For those wishing to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 What about the confidence interval??

-3. Evaluate curvature at the MLE and use that to estimate sampling error (somewhat inexact but efficient- but generally performs pretty well, and is the default for many MLE routines!)
+2. Evaluate curvature (hessian) at the MLE and use that to estimate sampling error (very efficient, and generally performs pretty well, and is the default for most MLE routines!)

 –go to next lecture–